 - Respite from ongoing care responsibilities ensures loved ones continue to receive the attention they deserve from a relaxed and loving care provider.

-Contact Live Free Home Health Care, leading providers of home health care in Concord, NH and the surrounding areas, and let us know more about your caregiving situation.
+Contact Live Free Home Health Care, Concord home health care providers for the surrounding areas, and let us know more about your caregiving situation.
 We can schedule an in-home assessment to help determine care needs and make recommendations for the type and amount of care.
 We also have many helpful educational resources for caregivers and can put you in touch with community resources that help you take a break from caregiving responsibilities.
 You are not alone.